dschmenk/PLASMA/README.md

 ## Runtime

 PLASMA includes a very minimal runtime that nevertheless provides a great deal of functionality to the system.
-Two system calls are provided to access native 6502 routines (usually in ROM) and ProDOS.
+Two system calls are provided to access native 6502 routines (usually in ROM) and ProDOS/SOS.

 call(addr, aReg, xReg, yReg, statusReg) returns a pointer to a four-byte structure containing the A,X,Y and STATUS register results.